 Going on island hopping tours in Thailand will be more costly than organizing your trip alone and you also won’t have the flexibility you would have when traveling on your own.

 Traveling and getting around Thailand is super-easy and it’s one of the best countries for a solo trip.
 A lot of solo travelers head to Thailand every year and manage to organize all of their activities without any tourist agencies.
 This applies to island hopping too.
 In this article, I’ll give you a long list of suggestions for island hopping in Thailand.
-Whether you’re looking to visit just a few islands in 6-7 days or want to go on a big, one-month island hopping adventure across Thailand, this itinerary will give you a lot of useful tips.
+Whether you’re looking to visit just a few islands in 6-7 days or want to go on a big, one-month island hopping adventure across Thailand, this itinerary will give you a lot of useful tips and tricks.

 But first things first- here’s a map of all islands in Thailand that will help you get a rough idea of where you want to go.